tulXoro/tulXoro/README.md

 Welcome!

-- 👨‍💻 College student trying to break into the work of tech!
+- 👨‍💻 College student trying to break into the world of tech!
 - 👨‍🏫 Working as part time coach for children trying to learn coding.
 - 🪄 Building out small scale applications and projects.
 - 🛠 Looking for ways to sharpen and improve my skills.